The global non-linear stability of the Kerr-de Sitter family of black holes: The Kerr--de Sitter family of black hole spacetimes

 The flexibility in choosing the gauge in this manner is very useful in the proof of linear stability of $g_b$ given in \S\ref{SecKdSLStab}, which is naturally done with the global choice of gauge $\Ups(g)-\Ups(g_b)=0$.
-For the full non-linear result, as indicated above, we will use only a single gauge $\Ups(g)-\Ups(g_{b_0})=0$ near $\Sigma_0$.
+For the full non-linear result, as indicated above, we will use only a single gauge $\Ups(g)-\Ups(g_{b_0})=0$ near $\Sigma_0$, which reads $\Ups(g)=0$ there; thus, for non-linear stability, we shall only use Proposition~\ref{PropKdSIn} for $b=b_0$.

-\begin{prop} There exist neighborhoods $H\subset\cC^2(\Sigma_0;S^2T^*\Sigma_0)$ and $K\subset\cC^1(\Sigma_0;S^2T^*\Sigma_0)$ of $h_{b_0}$ and $k_{b_0}$, respectively, so that, firstly, $h_b\in H$ and $k_b\in K$ for all $b\in\cU_B$ (shrinking $\cU_B$, if necessary); and secondly, for each $b\in\cU_B$, there exists a map
+\begin{prop} There exist neighborhoods $H\subset\cC^1(\Sigma_0;S^2T^*\Sigma_0)$ and $K\subset\cC^0(\Sigma_0;S^2T^*\Sigma_0)$ of $h_{b_0}$ and $k_{b_0}$, respectively, so that, firstly, $h_b\in H$ and $k_b\in K$ for all $b\in\cU_B$ (shrinking $\cU_B$, if necessary); and secondly, for each $b\in\cU_B$, there exists a map

-smooth for all $m\geq 2$ (and smoothly depending on $b\in\cU_B$), with the following properties: \begin{enumerate} \item If $i_b(h,k)=(g_0,g_1)$, and $g\in\cC^1(M^\circ;S^2T^*M^\circ)$ is any symmetric 2-tensor with $\gamma_0(g)=(g_0,g_1)$, then $h$ and $k$ are, respectively, the metric and the second fundamental form of $\Sigma_0$ induced by $g$, and $\Ups(g)-\Ups(g_b)=0$ at $\Sigma_0$; \item for Kerr--de~Sitter initial data \eqref{EqKdSInKdSData}, one has $i_b(h_b,k_b)=\gamma_0(g_b)$. \end{enumerate} \end{prop}
+smooth for all $m\geq 1$ (and smoothly depending on $b\in\cU_B$), with the following properties: \begin{enumerate} \item If $i_b(h,k)=(g_0,g_1)$, and $g\in\cC^1(M^\circ;S^2T^*M^\circ)$ is any symmetric 2-tensor with $\gamma_0(g)=(g_0,g_1)$, then $h$ and $k$ are, respectively, the metric and the second fundamental form of $\Sigma_0$ induced by $g$, and $\Ups(g)-\Ups(g_b)=0$ at $\Sigma_0$; \item for Kerr--de~Sitter initial data \eqref{EqKdSInKdSData}, one has $i_b(h_b,k_b)=\gamma_0(g_b)$. \end{enumerate} \end{prop}

 The constraint equations play no role in the construction of the map $i_b$, as expected following the discussion of the initial value problem in \S\ref{SubsecHypDT}, and hence we do not need to restrict the spaces $H$ and $K$ further here.